Costs and Savings

 The labor that members put into their co-op results in these savings.
 Co-opers work an average of 4 to 5 hours a week.
 Job hours are flexible, fun, and a good way to meet people.
 The types of work co-opers do range from cooking or baking bread to being a representative to the Board of Directors or keeping track of co-op finances.
 Most larger co-ops have “Time Aid” programs that allows members who also have jobs outside the co-op to reduce their hours to sometimes as little as 1 or 2 hours a week.

-OSCA also offers a number of scholarships through the OSCA Foundation, including the Financial Need Scholarship (which covers $500 or $1,000 of a member's semester board bill) and the Emergency Need Scholarship (which is open to all Oberlin students).
-Information on these and other scholarships will be made available in late August.
+OSCA also offers a number of scholarships through its sister organization, the OSCA Foundation, including the Financial Need Scholarship (which covers $500 or $1,000 of a member's semester board bill) and the Emergency Need Scholarship (which is open to all Oberlin students).
+Information on these and other scholarships are made available to the membership in late August.